simp/simp-doc/docs/getting_started_guide/ISO_Build/Building_SIMP_From_Source.rst

+.. _gsg-building_simp_from_source:

 Building SIMP From Source
 =========================

 Getting Started
 ---------------

-Please have your environment prepared as specified by :ref:`Environment_Preparation` before continuing.
+Please have your environment prepared as specified by :ref:`gsg-environment_preparation` before continuing.

 Download the CentOS/RedHat installation media: